Terms of Reference

 - The performance, functionality and terms of reference of the OBMG will be reviewed annually.

-- Meetings will be held every 2 months
+- Meetings will be held approximately every 2 months

 - Agenda and papers will be distributed 7 days in advance of the meeting